-We are sincerely grateful to all the companies and practitioners (who, for reasons of confidentiality, must remain anonymous) for their participation in the PPP project.
-The PPP project is funded by the UK's Engineering and Physical Science Research Council (EPSRC), under grant number GR/L91962.
+We are very grateful to all the companies and practitioners for their participation in the PPP project.
+We are also grateful to the reviewers for their constructive comments, particularly those suggesting the importance of analysing contradictory opinions.
+The PPP project is funded by the UK's Engineering and Physical Science Research Council (EPSRC) under grant number GR/L91962.